 In keeping with MAX’s commitment to reconciliation and respect, we acknowledge the Traditional Owners of the land and recognise that this land has always been under their custodianship.
 We pay our respects to your Elders and your emerging community leaders.

 In June 2022 we launched our second Reconciliation Action Plan (RAP) as part of our commemoration of Reconciliation Week.
-Our new RAP continues to challenge us to improve the things we are already doing and look for opportunities to further our commitment to reconciliation.

 We have progressed in many areas over the past 12 months including: